projectweekend/Pi-Control-Service/README.md

 gpio_service.start()
 ```

+**Note:**
+In addition to the example above, the `GPIOService` class takes an optional argument `reconnect_attempts`.
+This is in integer represneting the number of times to attempt reconnection with RabbitMQ.
+These attempts will be made if the connection to RabbitMQ is interrupted after the `start()` method is called.

 ### Using the GPIO service

 For convenience there is a [client library](https://github.com/projectweekend/Pi-Control-Client) you can install and use on the computer that will be remotely controlling a Raspberry Pi.
 The same `RABBIT_URL` and `DEVICE_KEY` values referenced in the section above are also used to connect the client.